-Maridhas claims to release proof against DMK's Martin son and Thirumurugan Gandhi links with hawala
+Maridhas ready to release proof against 'DMK's Martin son and Thirumurugan Gandhi links with hawala'

 Chennai, Aug 29: The trending Madurai professor cum blogger Maridhas who is countering the narrative against BJP and Rajnikanth in Tamil Nadu has come up with another controversial statement on Thursday.
 He said that he is ready to release proof against Dravida Munnetra Kazhagam (DMK)'s Martin son, Jose Daison Martin and separatist the May 17 Thirumurugan Gandhi links with hawala money.
 And challenged Tamil media if they are ready to publish it.

-Today Maridhas has tweeted, "We are ready to release proof against DMK's Martin son - Jose Daison Martin and separatist the May17 Thirumurugan Gandhi links with hawala money.
+Today Maridhas has tweeted, "We are ready to release proof against DMK's Martin son - Jose Daison Martin and separatist the May 17 Thirumurugan Gandhi links with hawala money.
 Is the Tamil media ready to publish?"

 We are ready to release proof against DMK’s Martin son - Jose Daison Martin and separatist the May17 Thirumurugan Gandhi links with hawala money.
 Is the Tamil media ready to publish? #PakistanFundsDMK— Maridhas (@MaridhasAnswers) August 29, 2019